 How to Know When You’re Ready for a Facelift Surgery

-With age comes wisdom, but also wrinkles and sagging skin.
-If you look in the mirror and aren’t happy with parts of your face looking hollow or your skin not being as taut as you’d like, you might be considering getting a facelift.
+With age comes wisdom but also wrinkles and sagging skin.
+If you look in the mirror and aren’t happy with parts of your face looking hollow or your skin not being as taut as you’d like, consider getting a facelift.

 A facelift (or rhytidectomy) is a general term that refers to any procedure that improves signs of aging in the face or neck.
-This can be done by removing or repositioning skin, fat, and/or muscle.
+Surgeons can remove or reposition skin, fat, and/or muscle to address the issue.

 Facelifts can improve the look of: